-Gout causes sudden, recurrent attacks of symptoms that often occur without warning.
-Severe, chronic gout may lead to deformity.
-Symptoms can occur a bit differently in each person.
-Common symptoms include:
+Gout causes sudden, recurrent attacks of symptoms that can occur without warning.
+While symptoms can appear a bit differently in each person, common symptoms include:

 - General feeling of illness

-- Hard lumps of urate crystal deposits under the skin (tophi)
+- Hard lumps of urate crystal deposits under the skin (called tophi)

-- Skin that is red or purple, tight, and shiny over the joint
+- Skin that’s red or purple, tight and shiny over the joint

 - Swollen joint(s)